0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 You can also see this on YouTube if you prefer: https://youtu.be/9QgQPyUm_g0

 The texts kept coming through October and November.
 The angle had shifted: The stalker said I had ruined things with Gavin, I was the problem, I was "stuck up" and unlovable.
 I realized that this person is very scary.
 They don’t even want me to know what their voice sounds like.
-The stalker had made me feel so bad about the situation that I felt I was in the wrong for ever using the word narcisist in the first place.
+The stalker had made me feel so bad about the situation that I felt I was in the wrong for ever using the word narcissist in the first place.
 I had no self confidence left at this point, and every night after work I sat at home wondering why I had done this.
-Why I had called anyone a narcisist.
+Why I had called anyone a narcissist.
 Beating myself up over and over again.

 I started to wonder if maybe I really had been unfair to Gavin.